 1106.1 General.
 Where required by Section 1104.2, the machinery room shall meet the requirements of this section in addition to the requirements of Section 1105.

 1106.2 Elevated temperature.
 There shall not be an open flame-producing device or continuously operating hot surface over 800°F (427°C) permanently installed in the room.

 1106.3 Ammonia room ventilation.
-Ventilation systems in ammonia machinery rooms shall be operated continuously at the emergency ventilation rate determined in accordance with Section 1105.6.4.
+Ventilation systems in ammonia machinery rooms shall be operated continuously at the ventilation rate specified in Section 1105.6.3.

 1106.4 Flammable refrigerants.
 Where refrigerants of Groups A2, A3, B2 and B3 are used, the machinery room shall conform to the Class 1, Division 2, hazardous location classification requirements of NFPA 70.

 1106.5 Remote controls.
-Remote control of the mechanical equipment and appliances located in the machinery room shall be provided as required by Section 606.9 of the fire code.
+Remote control of the mechanical equipment and appliances located in the machinery room shall comply with Sections 1106.5.1 and 1106.5.2.

 1106.5.2 Ventilation system.
-A clearly identified switch of the break-glass type shall provide on-only control of the machinery room ventilation fans.
+A clearly identified switch of the break-glass type or with an approved tamper resistant cover shall provide on-only control of the machinery room ventilation fans.

 1106.6 Emergency signs and labels.
 Refrigeration units and systems shall be provided with approved emergency signs, charts, and labels in accordance with the fire code.

 1107.1 General.
-All refrigerant piping shall be installed, tested and placed in operation in accordance with this chapter.
+The design of refrigerant piping shall be in accordance with ASME B 31.5.
+Refrigerant piping shall be installed, tested and placed in operation in accordance with this chapter.